comp251/comp251.github.io/resources/getting_help.md

 ---
 layout: default
-title: Tutoring
+title: Getting Help
 parent: Course Resources
-description: Tutoring and Course Support
+description: Course Support
 nav_order: 6
 ---

 # {{ page.description }}

 {: .important }
-Your primary resource for help in this course can always be office hours.
+Your primary resource for help in this course should always be office hours.
 I am excited to be at a school like Rhodes, where I have the opportunity to work 1:1 with you.
 In my experience, there is no substitute for office hours!

+I have office hours MWF 2-4:30.
+In the past, I have found that teaching COMP251 creates a high demand for office hours.
+In order to prevent students from having to wait indefinitely when there is a queue of students wanting help, I take appointments for office hours.

+So, you have __two options__ for getting help during office hours:

+* Come by my office and wait for me to be available (first-come, first-served).
+* Make an appointment at [calendly.com/langma](https://calendly.com/langma).

+You can always see my schedule on the eInk display/microcontroller outside my office.

+## Tutoring

 This course has tutoring support.
 Your tutors will be available in the systems lab (on the second floor, on the opposite end of the building from the CS